scalatron/scalatron/Scalatron/doc/markdown/Scalatron CLI.md

     deleteUser                  deletes an existing user (along with all content!); Administrator only -targetUser <name>      the name of the user to delete (required)

+    deleteAllUsers              deletes all existing users (along with all content!); Administrator only

     setUserAttribute            sets a configuration attribute for a user; as user or Administrator -targetUser <name>      the name of the user to set attribute on (default: name of '-user' option) -key <name>             the key of the attribute to set